By Louise Misiewicz Article relevant to the tax year 2018/19

 Are you looking at ways of avoiding Capital Gains Tax (CGT)?

-We have seen high rate tax payers with a current liability of 40% increasing to 135% (the worst case we have seen) tax on their property portfolio because they are highly geared.
+We are seeing a lot of high rate tax payers with a current liability of 40% paying up to 135% tax on their property portfolio because of Section 24.

 Section 24 – mortgage interest relief impact and Capital Gains Tax

 The Government change means that the mortgage interest that was once offset against your property income in full.
 This is no longer going to be the case.
 As such, the tax relief that may be obtained on mortgage interest is now reduced to just 20% as a reducer.
 This is in effect half the tax relief that a high rate tax payer once benefitted from

 We have written an article on Section 24 and mortgage interest relief and how it may affect you as a property investor.
 We have provided you with another free downloadable spreadsheet for you to work out how Section 24 may impact you.